|

 Indic influence is most pronounced here.

-The instrumentation is much the same as on ‘Dryad’, with the distinctively - inflected deep cello-like sound of
+The instrumentation is much the same as on ‘Dryad’, with the distinctively - inflected ![]() The overall mood of this album is

 quite interesting, falling as I already said